 - By Sophie Arni

 A beautiful white cube.
-Brightly lit by a wonderfully abstract neons suspended on the ceiling.
-A gallerista, who sat in front of her iMac screen, welcomed me with a greeting.
+Brightly lit by wonderfully abstract neon suspended on the ceiling.
+An elegant gallery assistant, who sat in front of her iMac screen, welcomed me with a greeting.
 Another visitor was browsing the catalogues at the entrance lobby.
-As I walked in the space, a striking ecarlate mural caught my eye.
-On view is a solo exhibition of renowned illustrator and artist Toshio Saeki, a power figure in the Japanese contemporary art scene since the 70s.
-He famously did the cover of John Lenon and Yoko Ono's album Sometime in New York City in 1972.
+As I walked in the space, a striking red mural caught my eye.
+On view is a solo exhibition of renowned illustrator and artist Toshio Saeki, a powerful figure in the Japanese contemporary art scene since the 70s.
+He designed the cover of John Lenon and Yoko Ono's album Sometime in New York City in 1972.

 Saeki has invented a new kind of erotic ukiyo-e (also known as Shunga) for the modern Japanese era.
-In 21st century Tokyo, he touches on the subconscious desires of Japanese overworked society.
-Erotic magazines is still a big business in the city.
-Many factors are at play: the disparity of gender equality in the workplace, the fetichization of Japanese school girls (both outside and inside Japan), and the overall conservative shyness that Japanese society holds against taboo topics - which brings some quite extreme opposites to the limelight.
+In the 21st century Tokyo, he touches on the subconscious desires of the Japanese overworked society.
+Erotic magazines are still big business in the city.
+Many factors are at play: the disparity of gender equality in the workplace, the fetishization of Japanese schoolgirls, and the overall conservative shyness that Japanese society holds against taboo topics - which brings some quite extreme opposites to the limelight.